Driver rescues kitten after hearing her car engine purring

 Theresa Hudson said she was on her way to work in Kendall when she suddenly heard a cat meowing.

-She looked around her car with no avail until she heard it again.
+She looked around her car to no avail until she heard it again.

 That’s when Hudson pulled over, popped the hood and found a kitten in her engine.